fipso/browser-recorder/README.md

-# Screen Recorder Chrome Extension
+# Browser Recorder Chrome Extension

 A simple and powerful Chrome extension for recording your screen, windows, or tabs with a fullscreen interface and video player.